Visiting Utah National Parks in December

 While visiting Zion National Park in December, you can expect highs to be around 48 degrees Fahrenheit and the lows will dip down all the way to 24 degrees Fahrenheit.
 Typically you will not see a lot snow at Zion in the lower elevations, but be prepared any storms that may roll through.

-All four Zion National Park scenic drives are open to cars during the winter months.
-The one exception is the week between Christmas and New Year’s, when the shuttles will be running.
+All four Zion National Park scenic drives are open to cars during the month of December.
+The one exception is the week between Christmas and New Year’s, when the Zion National Park shuttle will be running.
 The Zion Canyon road is a 6.5-mile drive that you can take to see breathtaking views and rock formations at your own pace.

 Utah Travel Guides & Maps